 Try lemon balm salve (see below).
 It can also be used for kids cuts, scrapes, minor burns, and chapped lips.

 Remedy #4: Duct Tape for Warts

 Using duct tape to get rid of warts, sounds like an old wives’ tale.
-However, it’s not—it really does work!
-Using duct tape to remove warts on your kids may have been shown to work better than freezing them off.
+However, it works and does a better job than freezing them off.
 In one study, duct tape eliminated 85 percent of patients’ warts in two months (freezing eradicated only 60 percent).